fanat503/Text-Span-JEPA/README.md

 latent prediction at masked spans + future positions.

-not token reconstruction. not contrastive. predict in latent space — that's the whole point of JEPA (LeCun 2022). the encoder learns what matters because it never has to waste capacity on low-level token details.
+not token reconstruction. predict in latent space — that's the whole point of JEPA (LeCun 2022). the encoder learns what matters because it never has to waste capacity on useless details.

-the twist for text: span-level masking (not random tokens) forces the model to use broader context. future latent prediction (where h[t+d] is going) gives it a reason to encode directionality. these two things together are what make this different from I-JEPA (which does images) and data2vec (which does token-level).
+something like twist: span-level masking forces the model to use broader context. future latent prediction gives it a reason to encode directionality.

 ---